 Built in 1974, the school buildings have undergone a significant revamp.
 Children have access to a wide range of facilities including ICT, Library, Music Room, refurbished Pond, and Nature Area and a pupils' cooking area.
-Two open courtyards are used for science, art, environmental work and quiet reading - our Japanese Garden and Beach!
+Two open courtyards, one with a Japanese Garden are used for science, art, environmental work and quiet reading.
+We even have our own ancient Round House!

 We are proud that Herne is a welcoming school.
-The percentage of pupils eligible for free school meals is just below the national average and a small proportion (6%) speak English as an additional language and 9% come from minority ethnic groups.
-The percentage of pupils with learning difficulties and disabilities is higher than the national average.
+The percentage of pupils eligible for free school meals is just below the national average and a small proportion speak English as an additional language.
+The percentage of pupils with learning difficulties and disabilities also approximates to the national average.